Windows and GPT FAQ

 How GPT disks are managed in Windows

 GPT and MBR disks are managed the same way.
 Disks can be formatted as GPT or MBR by using the Diskpart.exe command prompt utility or by using the Disk Administrator snap-in.
 Volumes can be created on both GPT and MBR disks, and both kinds of disks can be mixed in the same dynamic disk group.

 Starting with Windows XP, there is no FTdisk set support on Windows for MBR or GPT disks.
 The only support for logical volumes is through dynamic disks.

-Can a disk be converted from GPT to MBR, and vice versa?
+Converted a disk from GPT to MBR, and vice versa

 NTFS is recommended on all basic data partitions and all dynamic volumes.
 Windows Setup and the Disk Management snap-in offer only NTFS.
 To circumvent that, the partition or volume must be formatted explicitly via the Format command-line tool.